 Bottom up projects

-A project may also start from a collection of observations, how to improve something, observations of operational failings, quality
+A project may also start from a collection of observations, how to improve something, observations of operational failings, quality.
+The challenge is to make the aggregate project elegantly represent the sum of its parts, not leaving bits out.

-Bottom-up projects are about collecting and accumulating individual ideas and combine them into a project when they get to a critical mass.
+Bottom-up projects are about collecting and accumulating individual ideas and combining them into a project when they get to a critical mass.

 Link ideas with tags and with link lines.
-Ensure that there are no items without tags. moh.io allows you to create links between notes.
-That may not seem very important in itself.
+Ensure that there are no items without tags.
+This may not seem very important in itself.
 But consider that you have already spent considerable time recording, defining and tagging items as notes, the moh.io process allows you to go back over these notes, potentially pull them into a project but also to evaluate them to see if they are if they fit in with a project.

 This technique can also be used to define a system, A system being a collection of like items which form a system, a coherent group.moh.io allows you to navigate by tag, by stacks.
 The navigation is highly dynamic, being able to jump from tag to tag from stack to stack, easily finding related notes by this navigation process.